Can "premature collapse" form black holes in the upper and lower mass gaps?

 for early-type, i.e.~massive stars with masses greater than about $1.5 M_\odot$.
 Because the exponent in (\ref{kraft}) is close to 2, the dimensionless quantity $\langle \chi_{\rm MS} \rangle = c \langle J_{\rm MS} \rangle /(GM^2)$ is nearly independent of the stellar mass and is well approximated by

 Similar values can also be computed from the data provided, for example, in \cite{McNal65}.
 Later-type, i.e.~less massive stars, carry significantly less angular momentum (see, e.g., the discussion in \cite{Tas00}); for the Sun, for example, $\chi_\odot \simeq 0.2$.
-Since (\ref{chi_MS}) exceeds the Kerr upper limit $\chi = 1$ allowed for black holes, it is clear that not all matter can form a black hole in a premature collapse of a typical massive star without losing some angular momentum.
-Invoking the numerical simulations mentioned above, however, we speculate that the black hole formed in the collapse of a massive star will be rapidly rotating, with $\chi \lesssim 1$, in accordance with the observations of GW231123.
+More recent observations (e.g.~\cite{HuaGM10} and references therein) suggest that stellar rotation rates show significant variation and are affected by several factors, including environment and age.
+Clearly, a star exceeding the Kerr upper limit $\chi_{\rm max} = 1$ allowed for black holes cannot collapse without losing some angular momentum.
+Invoking the numerical simulations mentioned above, however, together with the large values of $\chi$ for many massive stars, we speculate that the black hole formed in the premature collapse of such a star will be rapidly rotating, with $\chi \lesssim 1$, in accordance with the observations of GW231123.

-A possible scenario for triggering a premature collapse is the capture of a smaller black hole.
-As long as $M_{\rm BH} \ll M_*$, the black hole is unlikely to disrupt the star tidally before being swallowed.
+A possible scenario for triggering a premature collapse is the capture of a smaller black hole with mass $M_{\rm BH}$.
+As long as $M_{\rm BH} \ll M_*$, where $M_*$ is the stellar mass, the black hole is unlikely to disrupt the star tidally before being swallowed.
 Once inside the star, such an ``endoparasitic" black hole accretes the stellar material, ultimately triggering stellar collapse (see, e.g., \cite{CapPT13,AbrBW18,EasL19,GenST20,RicBS21,BauS24a,BauS24b} in the context of neutron stars and \cite{BauS25a} for massive stars).
-While the accretion process may take {\em many} stellar dynamical timescales (see, e.g.~\cite{BauS24a}), the process ends with a dynamical collapse of the entire star.
+While the accretion process may take {\em many} stellar dynamical timescales (see Eqs.~(\ref{tau_acc}) and (\ref{tau_dyn}) below), the process ends with a dynamical collapse of the entire star.
 We note that we {\em assume} here that the capture of a black-hole intruder during the main-sequence phase of an upper mass gap star would lead to stellar consumption by the black hole rather than explosive disruption, but suggest that the exact dynamical process should be explored in future numerical simulations.

 In order to explore the viability of such a scenario we model the star as a $\Gamma = 4/3$ ($n = 3$) polytrope in the following, i.e.~we approximate its equation of state as

 This approximation becomes exact in the limit that the star is dominated by radiation pressure, as in the upper mass gap; the same approximation serves as the standard Eddington model for the lower mass gap.
 In (\ref{EOS}) $K$ is related to the stellar mass $M_*$ by